 - Do you feel like you can create a flexible workflow, or does the EHR make you follow a rigid process?

-Again, you may not need to consider ALL of the above questions, but make sure to note the ones that are most important to you.
-During your trial, be sure to get answers to all the questions you identified as your key features or most important factors for your practice.
-Try a couple of different EHRs and see which ones check off most of your boxes.
+Again, you may not need to answer every single one of the questions above.
+But make sure to note the ones that are most important to you.
+During your trial, focus on getting answers to all the questions you identified as your key features or most important factors for your practice.
+Try a couple of different EHRs and see which ones check off most or all of your boxes.

-I trialed many EHR’s while searching for one that fit my practice.
-I spent hours adding in client info and seeing how the software worked.
+I started out using hard-copy notes and keeping track of billing in Excel, but that quickly became a huge headache as my caseload grew.
+Once I decided to go digital, I tried many EHRs before I found one that fit my practice.
+I spent hours adding in client information and seeing how the software worked.
 After a few months of trial (and error), I found my “Goldilocks” EHR—the best fit for me.
 It was SimplePractice.
-Here’s why I love it:

 - You can easily create superbills and invoices, and email them to clients right from their chart.

-- Billing is simple (they work with a dedicated clearinghouse so you can bill insurance right from your account for 25 cents per claim.
-You can also create CMS 1500 forms and bill outside of SimplePractice if you have another clearinghouse that you prefer).
+- They work with a dedicated clearinghouse, so you can bill insurance right from your account for 25 cents per claim.
+You can also create CMS 1500 forms, and bill outside SimplePractice if you have another clearinghouse that you prefer.

-- It is integrated with Stripe (credit card processing) so clients can pay invoices securely right from that client portal for just the cost of Stripe fees (2.95% + 30 cents), but using credit card processing is completely optional.
+- It’s integrated with Stripe—a credit card processor—so clients can pay invoices securely right from their Client Portal for just the cost of Stripe fees (2.95% + 30 cents/transaction).
+This is an optional feature.